invl/retry/README.rst

                        fixed if a number, random if a range tuple (min, max)
         :param logger: logger.warning(fmt, error, delay) will be called on failed attempts.
                        default: retry.logging_logger. if None, logging is disabled.
+        :param generator: if True, assumes decorated function returns a generator and wraps it in a new generator.
+Will retry from start on failure.
         """

 Various retrying logic can be achieved by combination of arguments.